justin-roche/serenade-mode/README.md

 If all goes well, you should see the active application change to Emacs in the Serenade application's overlay window.

 ### Command Taxonomy
-- __sctructural commands__ are commands entirely handled by Serenade.
+- __Serenade commands__ are commands entirely handled by Serenade.
 These are commands like __"add function \<name\>"__ and __"delete second parameter"__.
 They are documented on the Serenade homepage.
-- __builtin commands__ are commands sent by Serenade to be handled by the plugin: commands such as __"cut"__ and __"copy"__ are implemented by the mode but are not registered by the mode as new speech patterns.
+- __Builtin commands__ are commands sent by Serenade to be handled by the plugin: commands such as __"cut"__ and __"copy"__ are implemented by the mode but are not registered by the mode as new speech patterns.
-- __generated commands__ are commands which are registered as Serenade "custom commands".
-This is the class for which you can create a new speech pattern associated with some behavior of the mode.
+- __Generated commands__ are commands which are registered as Serenade "custom commands".
+This is the class for which you can create a new speech pattern associated with some behavior of Emacs.
+- __Default commands__ are either builtin or generated commands included as part as Serenade-mode by default.
+- __Custom commands__ are commands you add.

 The implementation of a generated command includes the following components: